untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 RenderPass(id: "precomp", dependencies: [postProcessID, gaussianPass.id])
 ```

 This is the **convergence point** of the two parallel tracks.
 The post-processed scene color and the Gaussian splat render both arrive here and are composited into a single texture.
+This pass also applies the blurred depth-only SSAO texture to the lit scene color when SSAO is enabled.
 Neither track can be finalized without the other.

 ### Look Pass (Color Grading / G-Buffer Debug)